-This committee’s mission is to work together to identify opportunities and best practices for using recycled content in durable goods and in packaging.
-The goal is to catalyze action through partnerships, commitments, and strategies that SPC members can implement inside their organization.
+This committee’s mission is to work together to identify opportunities and best practices for using recycled content in durable goods and in packaging with an end goal of increasing the demand for recycled content.
+The committee will develop partnerships, commitments and success strategies that SPC members can implement inside their organization.

 SPC team lead:

 - Kim Carswell, Target,

 Are you a current SPC member who wants to join the committee?
 Email email@example.com

 A project of ASTRX